 And one publisher eager to try out new channels and maximise their presence in Europe was Product Madness with their mobile game Lightning Link Casino.

-- Test TV in several European markets and determine the relevance of this channel to their specific target group.
+- Test TV in these markets and determine the relevance of this channel to their specific target group.

 - Generate a high volume of organic installs at a reasonable CPI (cost per install).